“My husband got himself killed.”

 “Cleaned up?
 Why?”

-“M—my Tommy is a sensitive boy.
+“M—my Tommy don't handle things too well.
 I couldn’t let him see all that.”
 She looked out through the open doorway with a faraway look in her eyes.
 “So much blood,” she whispered, then gagged, clamping a hand over her mouth as she turned away.

 Clarence touched his index finger to his tongue and ran it across the floorboard.
 It came back covered in dirt and grime.
 He had no doubt she was telling the truth about cleaning up her husband’s blood.
 But she hadn’t done it here.